Jay Pandolfo

-Jay Paul Pandolfo (born December 27, 1974) is an American professional ice hockey head coach and former forward.
+Jay Paul Pandolfo (born December 27, 1974) is an American college ice hockey coach and former professional forward.
+He is currently the head coach of the Boston University Terriers.

 He spent most of his National Hockey League career with the New Jersey Devils before playing the 2011–12 season with the New York Islanders and the 2012–13 season with the Boston Bruins.
-His younger brother Mike was also once a member of the Devils organization.
-He currently works as the head coach for the Boston University men's Ice Hockey team.
+His younger brother Mike was also once a member of the Devils organization, and played briefly in the NHL.